gantsign/development-environment/docs/_docs/configuration.md

 ##### Minimal manual configuration

-To manually specify a different proxy for Gnome applications add the following to the `.vagrantuser` file (replace the hosts and ports with the values for your network):
+To manually specify a different proxy for GNOME applications add the following to the `.vagrantuser` file (replace the hosts and ports with the values for your network):